AnarDocs/LibSocWiki/pages/The_Weakness_of_a_Politics_of_Protest.md

 of concrete positive programs for local self-rule, what will replace global capitalism, if not some more-or-less equally bad system?
-Won’t reforms most likely lean in the direction of [Social Democracy](Social_Democracy "wikilink"), at best, or at worst, some new world governing elite, even if comprised of NGOs (which would undoubtedly be rapidly co-opted by a reconstituted ruling class)?
+Won’t reforms most likely lean in the direction of [Social Democracy](Social_Democracy.md "wikilink"), at best, or at worst, some new world governing elite, even if comprised of NGOs (which would undoubtedly be rapidly co-opted by a reconstituted ruling class)?
 A few articles have already appeared, by members of the new generation of